Audit of public office recordkeeping

 Who pays for the audit?

-We meet the costs of engaging independent auditors and its own staff and systems for delivering the audit programme.
+We meet the costs of the independent auditors delivering the audit programme.
 Public offices meet the costs they incur in completing the requirements of the audit process.

-Further guidance for implementing the requirements of the standard is available in our resources and guides .
+Further guidance for implementing the requirements of the PRA and the mandatory standard is available in our resources and guides

 Who will be involved in an audit?